-- A Problem Statement(s) that identifies the specific stage(s) in the HIV care continuum to be addressed (1-2 sentences); - A description of each Goal that corresponds to a problem statement (1-2 sentences) which identifies the specific stage(s) in the HIV care continuum to be addressed; - A description of each Objective that corresponds to a goal (1 sentence); should include how each objective addresses the corresponding stage(s) of the HIV care continuum; - A listing of Key Action Steps for each objective (1-2 sentences), such as types of training to be completed and the number of staff to be trained; and - A targeted Completion Date (Month/Year) for each objective and each action step.
+- A Problem Statement(s) that identifies the specific stage(s) in the HIV care continuum to be addressed (1-2 sentences); - A description of each Goal that corresponds to a problem statement (1-2 sentences) which identifies the specific stage(s) in the HIV care continuum to be addressed; - A description of each Objective that corresponds to a goal (1 sentence); should include how each objective addresses the corresponding stage(s) of the HIV care continuum: - A listing of Key Action Steps for each objective (1-2 sentences), such as types of training to be completed and the number of staff to be trained; and - A targeted Completion Date (Month/Year) for each objective and each action step.

 Submit the Work Plan as Attachment 4.
-The detailed Work Plan must be submitted for the 12-month project period of August 1, 2016 - July 31, 2017.
+The detailed Work Plan must be submitted for the 12-month project period of September 1, 2016 - August 31, 2017.

-As part of the project narrative and separate from the Work Plan (Attachment 4); include a narrative regarding the approach to addressing the targeted activity.
-List all action steps that will be necessary to implement the proposed project to strengthen organizational interventions to improve health outcomes along the HIV care continuum by reducing the identified gaps along the applicant's HIV care continuum and accomplish the proposed objectives.
-If applicants propose an activity that reaches across a group of entities, it is expected that the activity will be implemented and tailored to the specific needs of the targeted populations, and using applicable performance measures for each targeted populations for evaluation.
+As part of the project narrative and separate from the Work Plan (Attachment 4), include a narrative regarding the approach to address the targeted activity.
+List all action steps that will be necessary to implement the capacity development proposal and accomplish the proposed objectives.
+If applicants propose an activity that reaches across a group of entities, it is expected that the activity will be tailored to the specific needs of the targeted populations, and use applicable performance measures for evaluation.

-• RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criteria #2 Response
+RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criterion #2 Response